pleumann/pasta80/README.md

 # Pascal Compiler for Z80

 This is a simple [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) cross compiler targeting the [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) microprocessor.
 It generates code for [CP/M 2.2](https://en.wikipedia.org/wiki/CP/M) and the [ZX Spectrum Next](https://www.specnext.com) (the latter is currently not working, but I hope to get it back on par with CP/M soon).
-The compiler follows [Niklaus Wirth's](https://de.wikipedia.org/wiki/Niklaus_Wirth) classical single-pass recursive-descent design, so it doesn't have an explicit syntax tree, but generates code on the fly during parsing instead.
+The compiler follows [Niklaus Wirth's](https://de.wikipedia.org/wiki/Niklaus_Wirth) classical single-pass recursive-descent approach, so it doesn't have an explicit syntax tree, but instead generates code on the fly during parsing.

 ## Supported language elements